momandine/momandine.github.io/_posts/2017-11-26-Make-it-Work.md

 My first software engineering job at Juniper Networks was the first time I wrote code other people had to reuse and rely on.
 I worked on a team of about twelve people.
 I was encouraged to write unittests, and reviewers would block code reviews if I didn't.

 The thing is, writing unit tests is hard!
 There is a cost to any kind of testing, and an up-front cost of ramping up on a new set of tools.
 The big barrier to entry for me was learning how to effectively mock out components.
 Mocking means replacing real, production-accurate bits of code with fake functions or objects that can parrot whatever you tell them.
-My tech lead had written his own mocking library for Python, called [vmock](https://github.com/vburenin/vmock) and evangelized it to the entire team.
-Some other parts of code used the standard python mock library.
+My tech lead had written his own mocking library for Python, called [vmock](https://github.com/vburenin/vmock), and evangelized it to the entire team.
+Some other parts of code used the standard Python `mock` library.
 They had different philosophies, different APIs, and different documentation.

 I still run into barriers to entry in learning a new testing paradigm today.
 I wanted to add a tiny bit of logging to an unfamiliar codebase recently, and reading and understanding the test codebase felt like a huge amount of overhead.
 Thankfully the existing unit tests on this code saved my butt - that tiny bit of logging had about 3 SyntaxErrors in it.

 This brings up why unit testing is useful:

 - It reduces the chance that small units of code are broken.
 If 10% of your code has bugs, then the chance that both your test and production code have complimentary bugs that cause false positives should be less than 1%.
-- It documents what the expected behavior is for posterity.
+- It documents the expected behavior for posterity.
 Assuming the tests are run regularly and kept green, the tests are forced to stay up to date with the code, unlike docstrings or external documentation.
 It's a great way to remember what exactly the inputs and outputs to something should look like, or what side effects should hapen.

 At this point, unit tests have become such a habit that I often write them for untested code in order to understand it.
 I also write them for anything new that I will share with others.
 Unit tests can be the happy outcome of laziness and fear.
 Writing a unit test when you understand code well is less work than running it over and over by hand, and you're less likely to embarrass yourself by presenting someone else with broken code.

 #### Integration tests